Shammyshanks/Yabai-SKHD-Config/README.md

 * cycling through space management types
 * creating a new terminal window

-This yabairc configuration file also integrates with [pywal](https://github.com/dylanaraps/pywal)
+This yabairc configuration file also integrates with [pywal](https://github.com/dylanaraps/pywal).

+This config also integrates with [Stackline](https://github.com/AdamWagner/stackline).

 There is a section near the bottom of .yabairc that creates exceptions for various apps that mess with the .gaps and .border scripts in .scripts folder.
 If you are having trouble with an app, try adding it here.